OpenZooSim/ozs-web/README.md

 - [SendGrid](https://sendgrid.com/en-us) Email Provider
 - [Digital Ocean](https://www.digitalocean.com/) Cloud Provider using [Kubernetes](https://kubernetes.io/) & [Docker](https://www.docker.com/)
    - [Digital Ocean CLI Tool](https://docs.digitalocean.com/reference/doctl/)

+A few other useful notes about the architecture:
+- On the **backend** we are taking advantage of Typescript to provide a more robust and type-safe experience.
+- On the **frontend** we are using EJS to provide a more dynamic and flexible templating engine--but writing all the frontend in plain HTML/CSS/JS.
+   - I had considered using something like Angular or Vue, but I felt that it was overkill for the simplicity of the app.

 ### Digital-Ocean-Infrastructure